TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 <ol type ="i">
 <li>

-Does a least squares solution always exist?
+Does a least squares solution always *exist*?

 </li>

 <li>

-If a least squares solution exists,  is it unique?
+If a least squares solution exists,  is it *unique*?

 </li>

 <li>

-How to compute the least squares solution(s)?
+How to *compute* the least squares solution(s)?

 </li>